asmit990/blockchain-prototype/README.md

 # Blockchain (Go) — Educational Implementation

+Made entirely by **Asmit**.
+If you fork or extend, please keep author credit in the README and commit history.

 > Built end‑to‑end by **Asmit**.
 MIT‑licensed, production‑unsafe by design.
 Use it to learn, not to custody funds.

 A compact, readable blockchain written in Go.
 It covers wallets, signed transactions, mining with proof‑of‑work, a simple HTTP API, and basic conflict resolution between peers.
 The focus is clarity over cleverness: short files, direct logic, plenty of comments.